tesenwein/filmRecipeWizard/README.md

 1. **Setup**: Add your [OpenAI API key](https://platform.openai.com/api-keys) in Settings
 2. **Create**: Upload target photos and describe your desired style
-3. **Export**: Generate Lightroom XMP presets or 3D LUTs for your workflow
+3. **Export**: Generate Lightroom XMP presets, Capture One styles (Alpha), or 3D LUTs for your workflow

 ## ⚠️ macOS Installation Note